Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Apo-Chlorhexidine Oral Rinse is no longer being manufactured for sale in Canada.
 For brands that may still be available, search under chlorhexidine.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?

 The usual dose of chlorhexidine gluconate oral rinse is 15 mL of solution for 30 seconds, twice a day.
 Use after brushing your teeth.
 The solution should be swished through the mouth then spit out.
 Do not swallow.
-You should use a syringe or medication measuring cup to measure the right amount of the rinse.
-You should not rinse your mouth, eat, or brush your teeth for 30 minutes after rinsing with chlorhexidine gluconate oral rinse.
+Use a syringe or medication measuring cup to measure the right amount of the rinse.
+Do not rinse your mouth, eat, or brush your teeth for 30 minutes after rinsing with chlorhexidine gluconate oral rinse.